alex/rply/docs/users-guide/parsers.rst

 `rply` supports caching the tables to files within a specified directory with the `DirectoryCache` object.
 The `DirectoryCache` object accepts upto two paramaters, `cache_id` and `cache_dir`.
-If the cache ID paramater is not specified then one is generated randomly (and no caching will occur).
+If the cache ID paramater is not specified then one is generated randomly.
 If no path is specified, a temporary directory is used (as returned by `tempfile.gettempdir()`).
 The `DirectoryCache` object can then be parsed to the parser generator with the `cache` parameter.